tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 Interpreters will translate code "on-the-fly" which means that it translates code line-by-line as the program is running (3).
 While the interpreter takes very little time to analyze a single line-of-code each time, overall interpreted code runs slower than Compiled code (3).
 Errors are also revealed one-by-one per line, as this is the method that the Interpreter translates (3)

-Compiled code conversely convertss all the source code, including pre-compiled code and scripts, into machine code _before_ the program is run.
+Compiled code conversely converts all the source code, including pre-compiled code and scripts, into machine code _before_ the program is run.
 While taking time to analyze the entire code beforehand, the compiled code runs faster than interpreted code (2).
-Compiles will display all errors when going through its process, as it has analyzed the entire program, and might not even complete compilation if the code has signficant enough mistakes (3)
+Compiles will display all errors when going through its process, as it has analyzed the entire program, and might not even complete compilation if the code has significant enough mistakes (3)
+&nbsp;

 ![Example of compiler vs interpreter from source (2)](https://cdn.guru99.com/images/1/053018_0616_CompilervsI1.png)